-A long while ago, Joe wrote about his most embarrassing travel mistake.
-I never paid back the favor with my own embarrassing travel story but hey, it’s Friday and the weekend is coming, so why not?
+A while ago, Joe wrote about his most embarrassing travel mistake.
+I never paid back the favor with my own embarrassing travel story but hey, why not?
 Just as his embarrassing trip had to do with Japan, so is mine, albeit a different situation, and in fact, an entirely different trip.

 Background information: I am a self-admitted coffee snob.
 It needs to be the right flavor, the right color, have the right amount of sweetener, not be too old, etc., or I’ll say, “ew.”
 I’ll still drink it, but I won’t enjoy it and I’ll probably b**ch and moan the whole time ;-).
 Life got a whole lot better when Starbucks spread to practically everywhere and instead of asking for a “medium coffee, very, very light and very, very sweet” (can you tell I’m from NYC?) and hoping it’d come out OK, I could ask for a “tall blonde in a grande cup” and then add the sweetener and dairy stuff myself so it’d be perfect.